Portesham: History

 The area around Portesham is rich in prehistoric remains.
 On the hills to the north of the village are several Bronze Age barrows and a Neolithic chambered long barrow called the Hell Stone, which may have been used as a resting place for people awaiting burial in the nearby Valley of Stones.

-In 1024 Portesham was granted as a manor by King Canute.
-The lands were first given to Orc, Canute's servant and subsequently to the monastery of Abbotsbury.
+In 1024 Portesham was granted as a manor by King Canute, firstly to one of his servants, and then to the monastery of Abbotsbury.
 In 1086 at the time of the Domesday Book the village had 34 households, 24 acre of meadow and 9 ploughlands.
 It was in Uggescombe Hundred and the lords and tenants-in-chief were Abbotsbury Abbey and Hawise, wife of Hugh son of Grip.

-At the time of the Dissolution of the Monasteries the manor was granted to William Paulet, Lord St. John.
-The manor was also held at one time by the Trenchard family.
-The manor was partly sold in fee to the tenants by Sir Andrew Ricard.
-Upon his death, in 1672, the remainder passed to his daughter Christian and she married John, Lord Berkeley of Stratton.
-The manor then passed down through his family.
+At the Dissolution of the Monasteries the manor was granted to William Paulet, Lord St. John.
+It was later held by the Trenchards and then the Ricards, before coming to John, Lord Berkeley of Stratton by marriage.

 Running through the parish is an outcrop of Purbeck limestone, which was formerly quarried.
 Portesham quarry operated in the 19th and early 20th centuries, producing stone that was used in domestic and ecclesiastical buildings within the local area, including Abbotsbury Abbey.
 A limekiln was sited within the quarry.

 A week-long fair was held in early August every year in Portesham until the First World War.
 Known as "Possum Fes' Wik", the event included all-night dancing.

 Portesham had a railway station sited across fields to the south of the village, on a branch line between Abbotsbury (the neighbouring village to the west) and Upwey (between Dorchester and Weymouth).
 The line and station closed in 1952.

 Portesham has one public house (Kings Arms) and one shop (Ducks Farm Shop), a combined farm shop and cafe.

 Governance

 Portesham is in the Chesil Bank electoral ward, which also includes the neighbouring settlements of Abbotsbury, Litton Cheney and Rodden.
 The total ward population at the 2011 census was 2,094.
-The ward is one of 32 that comprise the West Dorset parliamentary constituency, which is currently represented in the UK national parliament by the Conservative Oliver Letwin.
+The ward is one of 32 that comprise the West Dorset parliamentary constituency, which is currently represented in the UK national parliament by Edward Morello, a Liberal Democrat.